 The Group undertakes operations outside of Australia that are denominated in currencies other than Australian Dollars.
-The expected proceeds from sale, assets and liabilities of the disposal group disclosed in note 17 are denominated in USD.
+The expected proceeds from sale, assets and liabilities of the disposal group at 30 June 2022 were denominated in USD as disclosed in note 17.

-The Group may, in respect of these operations, be exposed to fluctuations in foreign exchange rates which will have direct impact on the Group's net assets.
+The Group may, in respect of its operations, be exposed to fluctuations in foreign exchange rates which will have direct impact on the Group's net assets.
 Movements in foreign exchange may favourably or adversely affect future amounts to be incurred by the Group.